jashandeep1995/Restaurant_TableReservation/README.md

 d.
 Blocking specific customer

-- Admin can block a particular customer before signing up.
-This happens when the customer’s previous history is bad, i.e. if he does not come up to take his orders which were ordered previously.
+- Before registering, an administrator can prohibit a specific user.
+When a customer has a poor track record, such as when he consistently fails to show up to pick up previously placed orders, this occurs.

 f. some privileges

-- The privileges include editing the status of the order, i.e. he can enter the status as ready if he has completed that item or can state the order is in process before preparing that item.
+- The privileges include editing the status of the order, i.e. he can enter the status as ready if he has completed that item or can change the order is in process before preparing that item.